MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_Universal_Tensioning_Sliders/README.md

 Four sliders each have been combined into a single file for easier/cheaper printing.
 They will need cut apart and sanded/filed to remove connecting the nubs.
 The Z Assembly will require one 10mm and XY will require either one 10mm or one 12mm depending on the XY tensioners ordered.

 ## Updates
+### 2025-09-02
+- Added lightenting cutouts to make sanding to size easier and also reduce total part weight.

 ### 2024-09-26
 - Updated thickness of sliders to require less sanding.